Scientific method: Confirmation

+Scientists typically are careful in recording their data, a requirement promoted by Ludwik Fleck (1896–1961) and others.
+Though not typically required, they might be requested to supply this data to other scientists who wish to replicate their original results (or parts of their original results), extending to the sharing of any experimental samples that may be difficult to obtain.
 To protect against bad science and fraudulent data, government research-granting agencies such as the National Science Foundation, and science journals, including Nature and Science, have a policy that researchers must archive their data and methods so that other researchers can test the data and methods and build on the research that has gone before.
 Scientific data archiving can be done at several national archives in the U.S. or the World Data Center.